CriticalDatathon/criticaldatathon.github.io/README.md

-# MIT Health Datathon 2023 Website
+# MIT Critical Datathon 2023 Website

-(still in progress)

 To run this project locally: